m-reuter/arpackpp/README.md

    For this to work all dependencies need to be installed (either on the system or in the external subdirectory).
 See INSTALL.md for details.
-   You can also run `make install` to install all headers.
    Regular Makefiles (in-source build) are also still supported.